rbrabson/behave/README.md

 ### Node Types

+#### Leaf Nodes

-- **Action**: Leaf node that performs an action.
+- **Action**: Performs an action.
 You provide a `Run` function.
-- **Condition**: Leaf node that checks a condition.
+- **Condition**: Checks a condition.
 You provide a `Check` function.

+#### Composite Nodes

 - **Composite**: Combines a condition with any other node.
 First checks the condition, and if it succeeds, runs the child node.
-- **Sequence**: Composite node.
-Runs children in order; fails or returns running if any child fails or is running, succeeds if all succeed.
+- **Sequence**: Runs children in order; fails or returns running if any child fails or is running, succeeds if all succeed.
-- **Selector**: Composite node.
-Runs children in order; succeeds or returns running if any child succeeds or is running, fails if all fail.
+- **Selector**: Runs children in order; succeeds or returns running if any child succeeds or is running, fails if all fail.
-- **Parallel**: Composite node.
-Runs all children in parallel; succeeds if at least `MinSuccessCount` children succeed.
+- **Parallel**: Runs all children in parallel; succeeds if at least `MinSuccessCount` children succeed.

+#### Decorator Nodes

-- **Retry**: Decorator node.
-Retries its child until it succeeds, ignoring all failures.
+- **Retry**: Retries its child until it succeeds, ignoring all failures.
 Returns Success when child succeeds, Running while retrying.
-- **Repeat**: Decorator node.
-Repeats its child until it fails.
+- **Repeat**: Repeats its child until it fails.
 Returns Running while child succeeds (and resets it), Failure when child fails.
+- **RepeatN**: Executes its child a specific number of times before returning the child's last result.
+Returns Running until MaxCount is reached.
-- **Invert**: Decorator node.
-Inverts the result of its child.
+- **Invert**: Inverts the result of its child.
 Changes Success to Failure and Failure to Success.
 Running and Ready states pass through unchanged.
+- **AlwaysSuccess**: Always returns Success regardless of its child's result.
+Useful for ensuring a branch always succeeds.
+- **AlwaysFailure**: Always returns Failure regardless of its child's result.
+Useful for ensuring a branch always fails.

 ### BehaviorTree